AtanasVihrogonov/Profile-Scroller/README.md

 * HTML

 ## Inspiration
->This is influensed by TheNetNinja .Ch cource "Modern JavaScript"
+>This is influensed by Brad Traversy Udemy cource "Modern JavaScript"

 ## Contact
 >Created by [A.Vihrogonov] [Vihrogonov@protonmail.com] - feel free to contact me!